Arihant25/beginner-python-projects/README.md

 - coin-toss - Randomly shows heads or tails
 - bankers-roulette - Selects a random name from a given list of names, so that the person selected has to pay for everybody's food bill
 - map - Allows you to mark a square on a 2D list
+- rock-paper-scissors - The classic game to settle any dispute